NicsanIN/nicsan_crm-Deployed/nicsan-crm-backend/README.md

 - Task Role has S3 permissions for the bucket.
 - Service updated to new task definition; tasks healthy behind ALB.
 - CloudWatch logs show successful startup and S3/DB operations.

+## 🎯 Quick Start for Developers

+### For Staging Deployments:
+1. Make your changes locally
+2. Push to `staging` branch: `git push origin staging`
+3. **That's it!** GitHub Actions will automatically deploy to staging

+### For Production Deployments:
+1. Merge `staging` to `main` branch
+2. Push to `main`: `git push origin main`
+3. **That's it!** GitHub Actions will automatically deploy to production

+### Manual Trigger (if needed):
+- Go to GitHub Actions tab in your repository
+- Find "Deploy Backend to Staging" or "Deploy Backend to Production"
+- Click "Run workflow" button